DUAL ENROLLMENT

 Step-by-Step Directions

-Check admissions requirements: UNG / Lanier Tech
+Check admissions requirements: UNG / Lanier Technical College to determine if you are eligible for dual enrollment.

-Create a GAFutures account. (used for sending transcripts and funding)
+Create a GAfutures account. (used for sending transcripts and funding).

-Lanier Tech = linda.le@jcss.us
+Lanier Technical College = linda.le@jcss.us

 DUAL ENROLLMENT GRADING

-Letter/alpha grades are typically assigned by the postsecondary institution on the student’s official college transcript (A, B, C, etc.).
+Lettergrades are typically assigned by the postsecondary institution on the student’s official college transcript (A, B, C, etc.).
 These grades need to be converted to a numeric grade to reflect on the student’s high school transcript and GPA calculations.
 (The 10 quality points that are added to students' final averages for taking AP/DE courses will be added when the counselor posts the DE grades to the student transcript.)
 Please refer to the chart BELOW to see how Jackson County Schools converts this letter grade to a numeric grade.

 Note: